ibm-cloud-docs/Cloudant/offerings/bluemix.md

 After provisioning an {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when generating new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} dashboard.
 If you chose this option during provisioning, the {{site.data.keyword.cloudant_short_notm}} legacy user name and password is also included.

+The {{site.data.keyword.cloudant_short_notm}} team recommends that you use IAM access controls for authentication whenever possible.
+If you are using {{site.data.keyword.cloudant_short_notm}} legacy authentication, it is recommended that you use [API keys](../api/authorization.html#api-keys){: new_window} rather than account-level credentials for programmatic access and replication jobs.
+{: important}

 ## High availability, disaster recovery, and backup
 {: #high-availability-disaster-recovery-and-backup}